 ICF's are concrete walls that are cast in place on-site, between two layers of insulation.
 The insulating material is bound together by steel rods.
-Not only does this type of construction provide exceptional soundproofing and insulation benefits, it can withstand winds up to 250 mph.
-That should get the attention of anyone considering building a home in a tornado or hurricane prone area.
+Not only does this type of construction provide exceptional soundproofing and insulation benefits, but it can also withstand winds up to 250 mph.
+That should get the attention of anyone considering building a home in a tornado or hurricane-prone area.

 While ICF construction is said to add about 5-10% to a home's build price, that cost can be made up in energy savings and potential savings on homeowner's insurance.
-Some project actual energy savings of from 30-70% with an ICF constructed home.
-An ICF constructed home is said to allow less allergens into a home and is more fire resistant than other construction materials.
+Some project actual energy savings of from 30-70% with an ICF-constructed home.
+An ICF-constructed home is said to allow fewer allergens into a home and is more fire-resistant than other construction materials.
 It also can provide peace of mind in even the most severe weather and wind conditions.

 An important component of protecting a home and property in high winds is minimizing the potential projectiles that can become airborne in a tornado or hurricane.
 These projectiles can result from trees and limbs and from an assortment of yard furniture and outdoor tools and toys we may use on a daily basis.
 Depending on how much warning you have prior to a wind event, items can be safely secured in a garage or outbuilding (which should also be secured and/or reinforced).
 Items like empty trash containers can even be filled with water to keep them in place.
 Larger items like a backyard trampoline should be disassembled, stored, or at the very least turned upside down and secured to the ground.

 Homeowners should consider every item not secured in their outdoor living spaces as a potential projectile including potted outdoor plants, decorative items, and umbrellas.
 Even piles of brush can scatter and cause damage to property in severe winds.